Yuan-Meng/personal_website_2.0/content/posts/career_reflection/index.md

 ## Delegate with Trust
 > You cannot keep steering engineers left and right and right and left, hoping to stay perfectly aligned.
 You need to give them room and just set the direction, measure the speed, and know precisely when you will get to your destination. --- *The Software Engineer's Guidebook*, ch.
 10, p.
 29

-- **Let people fail so they can learn**: I know an engineer who was so kind that she treated junior mentees like her "kids" --- to prevent them from failing, she'd make an exhaustive list of potential solutions and rewrite every line of her mentees' design docs.
-Later, I went on a skiing trip with her.
-When I was learning to put on snowboarding boots in the rental shop for the first time, she'd lend a hand to help me whenever I missed a step.
+- **Let people fail so they can learn**: I know an engineer who was so exceptionally kind that she treated junior mentees like her "kids" --- to prevent them from failing, she'd list every potential solution to try and rewrite every line of their design docs.
+Later, I went on a skiing trip with this engineer.
+When I was learning to put on snowboarding boots for the first time in the rental shop, she'd reach her hand out and do it for me whenever I missed a step.

-	But was it really important for me to get in the boots quickly in the shop?
-No, because I wasn't snowboarding yet, and learning how to put them on myself was the point.
+	But was it really important for me to immediately get into the boots in the shop?
+No, because I wasn't actually snowboarding yet, and the point was to learn how to do it myself on the mountains.
 Similarly, was it critical for the junior mentee to deliver their warmup project in 5 weeks instead of 6?
-Not really, because the goal of onboarding was to learn how to flesh out an idea from a vague direction.
+No, because they weren't yet committing to a team KR, and the point was to learn how to flesh out an idea from a vague direction while on the job.

 	When I was leaving DoorDash, a new grad joined my team.
 I resisted the urge to provide full code examples for their new project and instead left building blocks and pointers.
 If someone had given me the solution when I was a new grad, I‘d never have learned how to build an end-to-end model pipeline on my own.
 - **Read people and their estimates**: When you become a Staff+ engineer, you may not write much code anymore, since your new role is now coming up with visions, setting directions, and coordinating with other teams.
 It's then up to E3/E4/E5 engineers to execute your vision.
 Some add extra padding to their estimates, while others don't; some deliver on time, while others need nudging.
 Reading people and translating their estimates into a rough timeline is an essential skill for a tech lead.